-Indiana homeowners rely on home insurance companies for steadfast coverage when the worst occurs and disaster strikes.
 In 2018, the state racked up nearly a million dollars in incurred losses for homeowners, with wind, hail, fire and lightning damage topping the list of losses.
+To make matters worse, Indiana is also subjected to tornadoes and flooding, getting approximately 22 cyclones a year.

 When looking into homeowners insurance Indiana coverage, it’s important to consider factors like the value of the home, types of coverage, deductible amounts, coverage add-ons and what perils are covered under the policy.

-Finding the right home insurer is an involved process, but we found the best home insurers Indiana has to offer.
+Finding the right home insurer is an involved process, but we found the best Indiana home insurance to help you save money.

 Best home insurance companies in Indiana